 This is the story of how I met and fell in love with my husband, Joseph Loveless.

-If you missed yesterday’s post you can read Chapter One here.
+If you missed Chapter One, fear not, you can read it HERE.